Psychology (PSYC)

 Theories and practicum in community mental health consultation.
 Credits in 587 may be earned in conjunction with this course.
 Prerequisite: PSYC 571, PSYC 573, and graduate standing in Psychology.

-Provides basic statistical and methodological approaches specific to the empirically-based practice of Clinical Psychology.
+Theory and practicum in individual psychotherapy, with emphasis on systematic comparison of major theoretical viewpoints.
 Prerequisite: PSYC 541 and PSYC 543, or permission of the instructor.
 Prerequisite or Corequisite: Graduate coursework in research design or consent of instructor.
-S.

 PSYC 574.
 Advanced Therapeutic Interventions.
 3 Credits.